 Accent modification courses do not teach English.
 They teach how to pronounce the words you are already know.
 Actually, most courses require you to already know some English.

-Top reasons to enroll in an accent modification course
+Top reasons to enroll in an accent reduction course

 - Improve performance at work